ichxw/alphafold_non_docker/README.md

 -t <max_template_date> Maximum template release date to consider (ISO-8601 format - i.e. YYYY-MM-DD).
 Important if folding historical test sets
 Optional Parameters:
--g <use_gpu>          Enable NVIDIA runtime to run with GPUs (default: true) -r <run_relax>        Whether to run the final relaxation step on the predicted models.
-Turning relax off might result in predictions with distracting stereochemical violations but might help in case you are having issues with the relaxation stage (default: true)
--e <enable_gpu_relax> Run relax on GPU if GPU is enabled (default: true) -n <openmm_threads>   OpenMM threads (default: all available cores) -a <gpu_devices>      Comma separated list of devices to pass to 'CUDA_VISIBLE_DEVICES' (default: 0)
+-g <use_gpu>          Enable NVIDIA runtime to run with GPUs (default: true) -e <enable_gpu_relax> Run relax on GPU if GPU is enabled (default: true) -n <openmm_threads>   OpenMM threads (default: all available cores) -a <gpu_devices>      Comma separated list of devices to pass to 'CUDA_VISIBLE_DEVICES' (default: 0)